 If your business were to fall victim to a phishing attack, it could cost tens of thousands of dollars for the credit monitoring costs alone.
 If you had a data breach?
 The cost would be staggering.
 According to the 2016 Cost of Data Breach Study by Ponemon Institute, the average breach costs about $221 per client to remedy.
 But with cyber liability insurance (also known as cyber risk insurance), you will have some level of protection against these cybersecurity risks.

-In the event that your business's data is compromised, a well-designed cyber liability insurance policy will cover:
+For example, in the event that your business's data is compromised, a well-designed cyber liability insurance policy will cover:

 - The costs of forensic investigations to determine what data was exposed and who must be notified

-- Litigation costs
+- Litigation expenses

-- Credit monitoring services for impacted clients
+- Credit monitoring services for affected clients

 - Create a written information security policy for your office and provide a copy to all employees.